MaxHalford/tuna/README.md

 s := tuna.NewCSVStream(r)
 ```

-Use `NewCSVStreamFromPath` to stream CSV data from file path, it is simply a wrapper on top of `NewCSVStream`.
+Use `NewCSVStreamFromPath` to stream CSV data from a file path, it is simply a wrapper on top of `NewCSVStream`.

 ```go
 s := tuna.NewCSVStreamFromPath("path/to/file")